sigmedia/ai-teaching-assistant/README.md

 - In the "Basics" step, choose "Code" for the Publish setting and "Python 3.10" for Runtime Environment
 - Skip the "Database" step
 - In the "Deployment" step, set Continuous Deployment to "Enable".
 Then, under GitHub Settings link your GitHub account, choose your Organization, set Repository to your fork, and set Branch to "main".
 - Skip the rest by clicking "Review & Create" and then "Create" to finish creating the Web App.
 This deployment will likely fail, since Azure's default GitHub workflow expects the app's entry point to be at the root of the GitHub repo.
-The following steps will fix this.
+The following few steps will fix this.
-- Navigate to the [.github/workflows](https://github.com/sigmedia/ai-teaching-assistant/tree/851c65bcf23b77c118b842f0a5c19e0aa4f193ad/.github/workflows) folder locally
+- Navigate to the [.github/workflows](https://github.com/sigmedia/ai-teaching-assistant/tree/851c65bcf23b77c118b842f0a5c19e0aa4f193ad/.github/workflows) folder locally.
+You will see that a file has been automatically created.
+It will be called something like main_yourwebappname.yml.
+This is the github workflow configuration.
-- Open up the latest created github workflow for editing (it will be called something like main_yourwebappname.yml)
+- Open this file locally for editing
-- Make the same edits to the the file as per this commit: https://github.com/sigmedia/ai-teaching-assistant/commit/f92a6afb10f2dc6c1a5aaf4a09eef9c32ab0a9a7
+- Edit the file, making the same changes as the first three changes in this commit: [https://github.com/sigmedia/ai-teaching-assistant/commit/f92a6afb10f2dc6c1a5aaf4a09eef9c32ab0a9a7](https://github.com/sigmedia/ai-teaching-assistant/commit/3851a01bb762a0b7ac6ecac658180ceeebd0b357)
-- Commit and push the changes
+- Commit and push these changes
 - Go to [Azure Portal](https://portal.azure.com/)
 - Open up your Web App
-- Navigate to Deployment > Deployment Center > Settings and click "Sync".
-- Wait for the Web App to be re-deployed.
-It should finish with Success status.
+- Navigate to Deployment > Deployment Center > Logs.
+You should see the Web App being automatically re-deployed.
+Once it's finished, the result should be Success.
 - Navigate to Settings > Environment Variables > App settings, and add/edit the following Environment variables:

 | Envronment Variable      | What It Does                                                                                                                                                                           | Some Example Value(s)         |